-- True (Trump has seen some of the most sustained yet partisan social protests since the invasions of Iraq or Vietnam.
-The annual Women's March alone is attended by hundreds of thousands of Americans across the country and was in 2017 the largest single day protest in American history.
+- False (Trump has seen some of the most sustained yet partisan social protests since the invasions of Iraq or Vietnam.
+The annual Women's March has been attended by hundreds of thousands of Americans across the country and the initial march in 2017 was the largest single-day protest in American history.)

 - The murder of George Floyd by Minneapolis police has led to both protests and riots around the country in towns and cities large and modest alike.
 Several state National Guards have been mobilized and the president has threatened to shoot looters.
 More on this below).

 Key #9: Administration Scandal